 DECA is a valuable component to the Marketing Management and Research Program.
 Students in this program will reinforce classroom skills through participation in business and marketing competitions, conferences, leadership challenges and opportunities.
 Students who are actively involved in DECA become eligible for many scholarships through participation and internship-related opportunities.

-Completion of this program provides students the opportunity to earn 3-5 college credits upon successful completion of the Marketing CLEP exam at the end of senior year.
+Completion of this program provides students the opportunity to earn 3-6 college credits upon successful completion of the senior course and/or Marketing CLEP exam.